Selected Correspondence Peter

 But beware – it works!

-Thanks for your words of encouragement ... (for personal peace and ‘peace-on-earth’) ... do you know anyone, (other than Richard), who has achieved, actual freedom permanently?
+RESPONDENT: Thanks for your words of encouragement ... (for personal peace and ‘peace-on-earth’) ... do you know anyone, (other than Richard), who has achieved, actual freedom permanently?

-No. When I first met Richard I soon twigged that what he was on about was an actual peace that was already existing – and has always existed – in the actual world.
+PETER: No. When I first met Richard I soon twigged that what he was on about was an actual peace that was already existing – and has always existed – in the actual world.
 This seemed so blindingly obvious and something I had always suspected and had glimpses of in Pure Consciousness Experiences.
 Surely others had seen it, were writing of it and living it?
 I spent about 3 months digging into both conventional wisdom and spiritual wisdom and found zilch.
 ‘Normal’ real world wisdom is that needs to be normally neurotic – bound by confused and conflicting morals and ethics, controlling one’s instinctual passions within tolerable limits and blindly fulfilling one’s instinctual and societal obligations as best one can.
 Generally it all works pretty well – except for all the wars, rapes, murders, tortures, corruption, suicides, etc. and people are quite often happy.
 Spiritual wisdom is that life on earth is an ‘unsatisfactory’ experience or that human suffering is essential in the Grand Scheme of things and that personal peace is to be realized by living as a God in a higher metaphysical ‘other world’.

 Real world wisdom is that ‘you can’t change human nature’ – you just have to make the best of it.
 Spiritual wisdom is that ‘you can’t change human nature’ – you just have to transcend it and find your Divine Nature.

 All I found was evidence of a trail of human investigation, experimentation and effort over millennia but inevitably the instinctual drive of the parasitical alien entity ‘self’ to stay in existence lead to altered states of consciousness and not a permanent freedom from one’s ‘self’.
 Personally, I found this wonderfully challenging, exciting and freeing as it lead to an understanding of why, after all the past efforts, peace on earth had not happened and could not happen.
 It meant I was able to do something about my personal peacefulness – being happy and harmless – and in doing so prove that peace on earth was possible.
-Being the first , sixth, sixtieth or six thousandth is irrelevant when it is your own peace that is at stake.
+Being the first, sixth, sixtieth or six thousandth is irrelevant when it is your own peace that is at stake.

 I just didn’t want to miss the bus that serendipitously arrived at my doorstep ...

-PS – U.G.
+P.S. – U.G.
 Krishnamurti seems to have arrived at some state ‘beyond Enlightenment’ but he doesn’t know how he got there, claims he is a sport of nature and doesn’t seem to fully enjoy being alive.
-Even the not-yet-permanent 99.9% perfection of Virtual Freedom seems far, far better than his state as he describes it.
+Even the not-yet-permanent 99.9% perfection of Virtual Freedom seems far, far better than his state as he describes it. (...)

 *

-Well, a bit from my journal about the gambling on the traditional path –
+PETER: Well, a bit from my journal about the gambling on the traditional path –

-‘I knew someone who had a gambling habit and would consistently put his hard-earned money into a gambling machine, which was programmed with odds stacked heavily against him.
+[Peter]: ‘I knew someone who had a gambling habit and would consistently put his hard-earned money into a gambling machine, which was programmed with the odds stacked heavily against him.
 He consistently lost, and as he got deeper in debt he saw no other solution but to keep hoping and putting even more money in.
 I see those on the spiritual path as doing a similar thing.
 Despite the odds (remember the 0.0001% success rate!) people stand in front of the ‘spiritual machine’ and put years of their lives into it and keep believing, trusting and hoping for a result.
 I know it sounds strong but that’s how it is – the odds are that impossible – and even if you did succeed you only would end up aground on the ‘Rock of Enlightenment’ anyway!’
 Peter’s Journal, ‘Intelligence’

-I trod the traditional path for some 17 years until I realized that I had seen Western religions as silly as a teenager but had managed to get myself sucked into Eastern religions at the age of 33 when my real world persona was at collapse stage.
 The other realization was that the current Western fashionable interest in ‘spirituality’ I was involved in was a mere blimp on the history of Eastern religious pursuit.
 Literally billions had been pursuing Buddhism, Hinduism and the like for thousands of years and there are few more serious or intense devotees than the millions of Buddhists monks who devote their entire adult lives to meditation and ‘right’ thinking.
 And for what result – rampant narcissism, appalling poverty, stifling repression, entrenched ignorance, endemic corruption, debilitating theocracies, insidious sexism, etc.

 Oh, and a few new God-men every now and again, to keep the system going.